 What is porpoising?
 F1’s aerodynamic phenomenon explained

-F1’s new rules for 2022 have seen a return of ‘porpoising’.
+The rules F1 introduced in 2022 saw several cars suffer from ‘porpoising’.
 But, um, what is porpoising?
 TG has your back

-F1 has introduced new rules for 2022 designed to make racing closer and more exciting.
-It’s a massive shift from the regulations of old, and means the teams have basically had to start from scratch this season.
+In 2022, F1 introduced new rules designed to make racing closer and more exciting.
+Hooray!
+It was a massive shift from the regulations of old, and meant the teams basically had to start from scratch with their designs.

 So in order to clear up porpoising once and for all, TG has compiled this handy guide.
 Please kindly continue scrolling…